China: WHO experts arriving Thursday for virus origins probe

 China has largely stemmed new cases of domestic transmission, but said Monday that scores of people have tested positive for the coronavirus in Hebei province, bordering Beijing.

 That outbreak comes amid measures to curb the further spread of the virus during next month’s Lunar New Year holiday.
-Authorities have called on citizens not to travel, ordered schools closed a week early and conducted testing on a massive scale.
+Authorities have called on citizens not to travel, ordered schools to close a week early and conducted testing on a massive scale.

 China has recorded 87,536 total cases of the virus, including 4,634 deaths.
 Hospitals are currently treating 673 people for COVID-19, while 506 others are in isolation and under observation after testing positive without showing symptoms., officials said.